duangle/scopes/doc/dataformat.rst

 ^^^^^^^

 Numbers come in two forms: integers and reals.
-The parser understands integers in the range -(2^63) to 2^64-1 and records them as signed 64-bit values.
-Reals are floating point numbers parsed and stored as IEEE 754 binary64 values, which guarantees integer precision up to 52-bit.
+The parser understands integers in the range -(2^63) to 2^64-1 and records them as signed 32-bit values unless the value is too big, in which case it will be extended to 64-bit signed, then 64-bit unsigned.
+Reals are floating point numbers parsed and stored as IEEE 754 binary32 values.

 Here are some examples for valid numbers::